MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

   caption: [Definition of testing scenarios and variations.]
 )

-After getting more precise on how testing will be done the aforementioned @fig:implementation_obfuscated can be filled out as follows.
+After getting more precise on how testing will be done the aforementioned @fig:implementation_obfuscated can be filled out as follows including the specific testing environments, measured data and protocol stack.

 #figure(
   box(stroke: gray, inset: 1em,